bendangnuksung/DNN_from_Scratch/README.md

-## A simple pure python implementation of Deep Neural Network
+## A simple pure python implementation of Deep Neural Network ( for starters )

-DNN model built without any additional packages such as ~(Numpy, Tensorflow, keras etc.)
+Making a supervised DNN model without any additional packages such as ~(Numpy, Tensorflow, keras etc.)

-Can be reusable for any other purpose.
+Can be reusable for training other supervised model

+status: incomplete